 Abstract

-Class size reduction mandates are frequent and invariably justified by studies reporting positive effects on student achievement.
+Class size reduction mandates are routinely justified by studies reporting positive effects on student achievement.
 Yet other studies report no effects, and the literature as a whole awaits correction for potential publication bias.
 Moreover, if identification drives results systematically, the relevance of individual studies will vary.
-We build a sample of 1,767 estimates collected from 62 studies and, for each estimate, codify 43 factors reflecting estimation context.
-We employ recently developed nonlinear techniques for publication bias correction and Bayesian model averaging techniques that address model uncertainty.
-The results suggest publication bias among studies featured in top five economics journals, but not elsewhere.
-The implied class size effect is zero for all identification approaches except Tennessee's Student/Teacher Achievement Ratio project.
-The effect remains zero for disadvantaged students and across subjects, school types, and countries.
+We build a sample of 2,819 estimates collected from 66 studies and for each estimate classify 42 factors that reflect estimation context.
+We employ nonlinear techniques for publication bias correction and model averaging techniques to address model uncertainty.
+The results are consistent with little publication bias.
+The implied class size effect is negligible for all identification approaches except Tennessee's Student/Teacher Achievement Ratio project and for all contexts except classes of fewer than 15 students.

-Fig: No publication bias, most precise estimates around zero
+Fig: Little publication bias, most precise estimates around zero

 Bayesian model averaging

-Reference: Opatrny Matej, Havranek Tomas, Irsova Zuzana, Milan Scasny (2023), "Publication Bias and Model Uncertainty in Measuring the Effect of Class Size on Achievement."
-Charles University, Prague.
+Reference: Opatrny Matej, Havranek Tomas, Irsova Zuzana, Milan Scasny (2025), "Publication Bias and Model Uncertainty in Measuring the Effect of Class Size on Achievement."
+Journal of Labor Economics, forthcoming.